author

 About the author

-Later in life he was appointed ambassador to the Ottoman court.
-He died in Constantinople in 1685, leaving behind a small but enduring place in French literary history.
+Later in life, he served as French ambassador to the Ottoman Empire.
+He died in Constantinople in 1685, leaving behind a reputation shaped by both public service and one of the most famous literary mysteries of the French seventeenth century.